-Carpenter ants make two types of nests.
-The main nest is build by the queen, she tunnels into decaying wood to begin the main nest.
+Carpenter Ants and black carpenter ants make two types of nests.
+A main nest and satellite nests.
+The main nest is built by the queen, she tunnels into decaying wood to begin the main nest.
 This site must be damp all the time for the eggs and younger larvae to survive.
-Well established nests may contain thousands of ants, but it can take several years for a new nest to build up to even a few hundred individuals.
-Main nests are usually outdoors in rotting stumps, trees or in decaying landscape timbers.
+Well-established nests may contain thousands of ants, but it can take several years for a new nest to build up to even a few hundred individuals.
+Main nests are usually outdoors in rotting stumps, trees, or decaying landscape timbers.

 These larvae take about sixty days to become workers.
 They are small because they are nourished only from food reserves that are stored in the queen’s body.
 But once these workers become adults and can gather food, the queen only has to lay eggs.
 The adult workers feed and care for the queen and subsequent larvae.
 They eat dead insects and other small invertebrates as well as the honeydew secreted by aphids and scale insects.
 They regurgitate this food and feed the larvae and the queen.
 Future workers are larger because the foraging adults feed them.